hthuman/software-engineer-tips/joining-a-new-team.md

 In truth, the more senior the engineer, the more questions they ask.

+#### Ask stupid questions

+Don't be afraid of looking stupid or ignorant.
+You ARE ignorant and everyone knows it, and that's fine because you're a new hire and it's expected.
+New hires have a couple month grace period where they can ask the stupidest of questions and not lose any face.
+Take advantage of this!

+Even after that grace period, don't be afraid of asking stupid questions.
+In my experience, it's usually the senior engineers in the room who ask the seemingly obvious questions that are really ["The emperor wears no clothes"](https://www.urbandictionary.com/define.php?term=The%20emperor%20wears%20no%20clothes) style of questions that cut to the heart of hand-wavy bullshit.

 #### Round robin questions to avoid overloading anyone

 #### Provide as much context as possible